 Next to this, for quite some time I am looking for different ways of rendering a model.
-My style of roundism still suits me but I want to do live drawing a little bit more and then cubism / roundism consumes too much time.
+My style of roundism still suits me but I want to do live drawing a little bit more, even though ‘roundism’ consumes a lot of time.
 At the same time my newly discovered Pastelmat offered me to lay thick strokes of pastel very quickly, enabling me to test colour relations quicker than I ever did.
 Combined with a great live model this pastel is the result and I am planning to do more in the near future.

 Pastel drawing on Clairefontaine Pastemal paper (49.8 x 69.6 x 0.1 cm)